Using OpenCensus with Bigtable and Cloud Trace

 Create a new project

-- Select a project, or click Create Project to create a new GCP project.
+- Select a project, or click Create Project to create a new Google Cloud project.

 - In the dialog, name your project.
 Make a note of your generated project ID.